 - Add in the roasted strawberries and fold until well combined.

-- Finally tossing in the shortbread chunks and folding until well combined.
+- Finally toss in the shortbread chunks and fold until well combined.

 - Remove and allow to soften slightly.